Alpine climate

-Alpine climate is the typical weather (climate) for elevations above the tree line, where trees fail to grow due to cold.
+Alpine climate is the typical climate for elevations above the tree line, where trees fail to grow due to cold.
 This climate is also referred to as a mountain climate or highland climate.

 Definition

 There are multiple definitions of alpine climate.

 In the Köppen climate classification, the alpine and mountain climates are part of group E, along with the polar climate, where no month has a mean temperature higher than 10 C.

 According to the Holdridge life zone system, there are two mountain climates which prevent tree growth :